 Radiographic Physics

 A study of basic radiographic physics including atomic structure, concepts of radiation and electromagnetic radiation.
 As the course progresses, radiation production and the construction of an x-ray tube and circuit are presented.
-Course requires the use of advanced math and equations.
-(64/0) Prerequisites: A minimum grade of C- in RAD:186, RAD:270.
-Corequisite: RAD:521
+Course requires the

 Image Evaluation